VictoriaMetrics/VictoriaTraces/dashboards/README.md

-# VictoriaLogs dashboards
+# VictoriaTraces dashboards

-The directory contains the official list of Grafana dashboards for VictoriaLogs components.
+The directory contains the official list of Grafana dashboards for VictoriaTraces components.
 The `vm` folder contains copies of the listed dashboards but alternated to use [VictoriaMetrics datasource](https://github.com/VictoriaMetrics/victoriametrics-datasource).